hrydgard/ppsspp-site/docs/reference/legacy-edition.md

 However, PPSSPP built this way cannot be uploaded to the Play Store due to Google's restrictions, and must be side-loaded.

-The Legacy Edition can be build from source code using the gradle command assembleLegacyOptimized.
-Alternatively, the [buildbot](/devbuilds) will soon build it for you.
+The Legacy Edition can be built from source code using the gradle command `assembleLegacyOptimized`.

+Alternatively, it can be downloaded from the [buildbot](/devbuilds), the AndroidLegacy build, starting at version 1.17.1-980.